alw1746/RPI-LCD-STM32/README.md

 1. **graphictest.ino** - generate test patterns on the LCD.
 This verifies LCD-STM32 wiring is correct.
 If you get a white screen there is a mixup in the wiring, loose connections, insufficient power, etc.
 [![graphictest output](/images/grtestvid.png)](https://www.youtube.com/watch?v=hBzeoJun87o&t=2s)

-2. **LCDcalibrate.ino** - obtain the screen boundary(x,y) and touch pressure(z) extrema of the LCD by poking the 4 corners of the LCD with low/high strength.
-Plug these values into TSpaint.
+2. **LCDcalibrate.ino** - obtain the screen boundary(x,y) and touch pressure(z) extrema of the LCD by poking the top left/bottom right  corners of the LCD with low/high strength.
 Home(0,0) is the top left corner in landscape mode, X-axis is the top edge and Y-axis is the left edge.
 ![LCDcalibrate output](/images/LCDcalibrate.jpg)

 3. **TSpaint.ino** - enhanced version of Adafruit's touchscreen painter.
-Using values from LCDcalibrate,
+Plug in values returned by the XPT2046 controller.
+The XY values are mapped by the code to pixel coordinates(480x320).

+**#define TS_CS_PIN PA3
-**#define TS_MINX 180
+#define TS_MINX 180
 #define TS_MINY 250
 #define TS_MAXX 3900
 #define TS_MAXY 3900